plblum/jivs/README.md

 	If you are using a Model, you might also use NonInputValueHost for all remaining properties on that model.
 In this scenario, Jivs becomes a *Single Source of Truth* for the model's data while in the UI.

--   `ValidationManager class` -- The "face" of this API.
+-   [`ValidationManager class`](#validationmanager) -- The "face" of this API.
 Your validation-related UI elements will need access to it to do their work.
 It's where you configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.

--   `Condition classes` -- Classes that evaluate value(s) against a rule to see if those values conform. `Condition classes` exist for each business rule pattern, such as *required* or *compare two values are not identical*.
+-   [`Condition classes`](#conditions) -- Classes that evaluate value(s) against a rule
+    to see if those values conform. `Condition classes` exist for each business rule pattern, such as *required* or *compare two values are not identical*.
 While there are many standard rules for which there are `Conditions` included in this library, you are often going to need to build your own.

--   `InputValidator class` -- Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.
+-   [`InputValidator class`](#inputvalidators) -- Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

-- `ValidationServices class`-- Provides dependency injection and configuration through a variety of services and factories.
+- [`ValidationServices class`](#validationservices)-- Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by ValidationServices which empower Jivs.
 	- `IDataTypeFormatter` -- Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.
 	- `IDataTypeConverter` -- For these use cases:
 		+ Changing an object value into something as simple as a string or number for Conditions that compare values.
 The JavaScript Date object is a good example, as you should use its getTime() function for comparisons.
 		+ Changing a value to something else.
 Take the Date object again.
 Instead of working with its complete date and time, you may be interested only in the date, the time, or even parts like Month or Hours.
 	- There are also `IDataTypeCheckGenerator`, `IDataTypeComparer`, and `IDataTypeIdentifier` to cover some special cases.
 	- `ConditionFactory` -- Creates the Condition objects used by business rules.
+<a name="conditions"></a>
 ## Conditions - the validation rules
 You need to build a class that adapts your validation rules to Jivs own types and classes.
 Jivs uses the classes that implement the `ICondition interface` to package up a validation rule, and `ConditionDescriptor type` to inform the `Condition` class how to configure itself.
 The class is a bridge between business logic and your UI.
 This section provides the details.